discreetlogcontracts/dlcspecs/NumericOutcomeCompression.md

 #### Rationale

-This design allows implementations to re-use all [transaction construction](Transactions.md) and signing code without modification as every CET adaptor signature needs as input exactly one adaptor point just like in the single-nonce setting.
+This design allows implementations to re-use all [transaction construction](Transactions.md) and signing code without modification as every adaptor signature needs as input exactly one adaptor point just like in the single-nonce setting.

 Another design that was considered was adding keys to the funding output so that parties could collaboratively construct `m` adaptor signatures and where `n` signatures are put on-chain in every CET which would reveal